conan-io/examples/features/cmake/find_package/find_cmake_multi_generator_targets/README.md

 In this example
 ---------------

-We are using Conan to create for us the necessary findXXX scripts both for Release and Debug.
+We are using Conan to create for us the necessary ``XXXConfig.cmake`` scripts both for Release and Debug.
 Everything is based on the ``find_package`` feature and working with  multiconfig packages (Release/Debug) to avoid installing the dependencies every time we change from Debug to Release in the Visual Studio IDE.